rssoftwareab/arrigo-support/docs/theme_arrigo.md

 >
 > The Theme folder needs to be copied into the product after upgrade.
 We know this and have a plan.

 All theme settings resides in the theme file, in frontend folder.
+Prepare with the following steps:

-In Arrigo Local the theme folder should be overridden in `Program Files\Arrigo\Arrigo Local\Frontend\theme`.
+- In Arrigo Local the theme folder should be overridden in `Program Files\Arrigo\Arrigo Local\Frontend\theme`.
 Create that folder.

-Copy the theme files [here](./theme_arrigo/index.md) and put them in the newly created folder above.
+- Copy the theme files [here](./theme_arrigo/index.md) and put them in the newly created folder above.

 You can now override the theme settings.